 After that we go on a scavenger hunt for a narrative with a series of fragments that lead to Tommy’s transformation into greedy savior.
 The music in this sequence is choppy and uninteresting.
 “Sally Simpson” is one of the more pleasant melodic pieces, but it’s followed by the aimless wanderings of “I’m Free” and then the entire camp scene.
 From a musical perspective, the ending is as strong as the opening, giving Tommy the musical structure of two decent bookends between which you’ll find twenty or so books with empty pages.

 The lyrics are not well thought-out and sometimes unintentionally comical.
 Whenever I hear “I get excitement at your feet” I picture a boot-licking foot fetishist.
 Does anyone have any idea what the line “My warm momentum throws their stance” means?
 We’re also constantly and unnecessarily reminded that Tommy is blind, deaf and dumb as if Townshend assumed his listening audience consisted of people with short-term memory problems.
 The “See me, feel me, touch me, heal me” line becomes rather maudlin after repetitive use, and the lines from the climax are very badly worded and as empty as the rest of the album.

-My theory is that Pete Townshend had some personal psychological issues he needed to work out, but instead he turned Tommy into a massive avoidance mechanism and disguised his lack of courage with all the rock opera hype.
-Not one to learn from his mistakes, he would repeat them in Quadrophenia, an album I loathe even more than Tommy, if that’s possible.
+My theory is that Pete Townshend had some personal psychological issues he needed to work out, but instead of dealing with his issues, he turned Tommy into a massive avoidance mechanism and disguised his lack of courage with all the rock opera hype.

 What an amazing journey.